Bypass the primary and secondary navigation and continue reading the main body of the page

 Latino College Expo l 9/14 l 10 a.m.- 2 p.m.

-Youth, families and current college students interested in exploring higher education resources and more are invited to join us at the NCRF Latino College Expo & Educational Fair Saturday, Sept.
+Youth, families and current college students interested in exploring higher education resources and more are invited to join us for the NCRF Latino College Expo & Educational Fair Saturday, Sept.
 14 from 10 a.m. to 2 p.m., on our historic campus located at 1950 3rd St., La Verne, CA 91750.
 This event is free and open to the public.
 Register today!

 The University of La Verne is gearing up to kick off Hispanic Heritage Month with a community one-stop event for students and families eager to explore the endless possibilities of higher education.